Contents

 Introduction

-Policy outlined in this manual was developed to allow the efficient and effective use of the PGC while maintaining the integrity of the facility.
-The complexity and sophistication of the facility and the nature of research scientists has dictated the need for much of the policy contained in this manual.
-As experience in using and managing the facility is gained, policy will be modified to improve the efficiency and effectiveness of the use of the PGC.
-The management committee requests your cooperation in applying this policy as well as sincerely solicits your suggestions and constructive criticisms.
+Policy outlined in this manual was developed to allow the effective use of the Plant Growth Center (PGC) while maintaining the integrity of the facility.
+The complexity and sophistication of the facility and the nature of scientific research have dictated the need for the creation of policy contained in this manual.
+Policy will be modified over time to improve the Plant Growth Center such that the goal of creating an efficient research facility is best realized.
+PGC Staff and the Management Committee requests your cooperation in applying this policy, as well as sincerely solicits your suggestions and constructive criticisms.

-The management of the facility will be a combined effort of the PGC management committee and the Dean of the College of Agriculture.
-The PGC management committee is comprised of seven appointed faculty members from departments involved in biological and agricultural science research, the Dean of the College of Agriculture, and the PGC Manager.
+The management of the facility will be a combined effort of the PGC management committee, PGC Staff, and the office of the Dean of the College of Agriculture.
+The PGC management committee is comprised of the PGC Manager, as well as appointed faculty members from departments involved in biological and agricultural research.

 Worker Protection Standards

-WPS training is required before the PGC Manager will issue keys or approve CatCard building access.
+• WPS training is required before PGC Staff approves CatCard building access.

 Research